 COVID-19 is having a negative effect on children and adults worldwide.
 Changes to our regular routines, living situations, time spent with friends and family, access to medical treatment, engagement in physical activities, what we’re eating, and the use of technology, are profoundly influencing our emotional and intellectual wellbeing.
 For children in particular, new protocols in schools can be an additional source of anxiety.

 Recognizing some unease at the school where she teaches, my wife recently selected some children-relevant scriptures she could use to encourage her Christian students.
 It’s a great idea.
 While there are many quotes and good things we can say to inspire and reassure children, there’s nothing better than sharing God’s Word with them.

 So, here are Karen’s 20 verses (below).
-Use them to point your children to Jesus throughout the day.
+Use them to encourage your children.
 And think of creative ways to share them.
 Maybe write one on a post-it note and stick it on the bathroom mirror, include one in a lunch box, make a card, or send one as a text if you have older children.

 You are the pride of your parents (Proverbs 17:6).

 You are the crown of your grandparents (Proverbs 17:6).